 - Symptoms of infection.
 All HIV positive patients may suffer other infections as a result of immunosuppression; however, symptoms often vary between men and women.
 Women who suffer wasting syndrome, cryptococcosis, or toxoplasmosis may experience a more aggravated form of infection that is more pervasive and results in longer treatment times.

 - Gynecologic conditions.
 An infection or complicating symptoms in an HIV positive woman’s reproductive organs may be more resistant to treatment.
-The SSA will give special consideration to women based on reproductive system conditions caused by HIV infection, such as pelvic pain, cervical cancer, or pelvic inflammatory disease.
+The SSA will give special consideration to women with HIV based on reproductive system conditions caused by HIV infection, such as pelvic pain, cervical cancer, or pelvic inflammatory disease.

 - Involuntary weight loss.
 HIV infection, as well as many of its treatments, can often cause problems in the digestive system, resulting in malnutrition and weight loss.
 Patients may apply for disability under extreme weight loss if they have lost at least 10 percent of their baseline weight.
 Your doctor can help determine whether your weight loss due to your condition is considered significant.